-Pediatric Orthopedic Surgeons treating an Adolescent Bunion
+Pediatric Orthopedic Surgeons treating Juvenile Scoliosis

 ADOLESCENT BUNION

-If your child has a bunion, he or she could be wearing shoes that are either too tight, have a narrow toe, or have a heel on them.
+If your child has a bunion, he or he could be wearing shoes that are either too tight, have a narrow toe, or have a heel on them.
 While wearing heels does not cause bunions, it can make symptoms appear sooner.
 Shoes can also be the cause of other foot issues such as corns, calluses, and hammer toes.

 If your child needs surgery or casting, our Fracture Care Clinic opens every day and you do not need an appointment.
 Surgery rooms get scheduled every morning, so your child receives the care and attention they need right away.